attila-lendvai/openwrt-auto-extroot/README.md

 In short:

 * You need a file with the name ```-factory.bin``` or ```-sysupgrade.bin```.
-The former is to be used when you first install LEDE, the latter is when you upgrade an already installed LEDE.
+The former is to be used when you first install OpenWRT, the latter is when you upgrade an already installed OpenWRT.

 * You must carefully pick the proper firmware file for your **hardware version**!
-I advise you to look up the wiki page for your hardware on the [OpenWRT wiki](https://wiki.openwrt.org), because most of them have a table of the released hardawre versions with comments on their status (sometimes new hardware revisions are only supported by the latest LEDE, which is not released yet).
+I advise you to look up the wiki page for your hardware on the [OpenWRT wiki](https://wiki.openwrt.org), because most of them have a table of the released hardawre versions with comments on their status (sometimes new hardware revisions are only supported by the latest OpenWRT, which is not released yet).

 ## Help!
 The build has finished but there's no firmware file!

-If the build doesn't yield a firmware file (```*-factory.bin``` and/or ```*-sysupgrade.bin```): when there's not enough space in the flash memory of the target device to install everything then the LEDE ImageBuilder prints a hardly visible error into its flow of output and silently continues.
+If the build doesn't yield a firmware file (```*-factory.bin``` and/or ```*-sysupgrade.bin```): when there's not enough space in the flash memory of the target device to install everything then the OpenWRT ImageBuilder prints a hardly visible error into its flow of output and silently continues.
 Look into [build.sh](build.sh#L31) and try to remove some packages that you can live without.